cloud-xray/cloudxray-agent/README.md

 # Deployment notes for CloudXray Kubernetes agent

-This software component (agent) is a part of CloudXray Engineering Knowledge Generation Platform.
+This software component (agent) is a part of the CloudXray Engineering Platform.

 Prerequisites:
 1. Tools: git, kubectl, helm